carvingCode/strum/README.md

 ## grid Controls

 - Tap grid pads to set/change pitch.
+Or randomize them.
 - Double tap to add a rest.

 ## Front Controls